PostgreSQL Database Management and Usage

 Network Access Control

-By default, ServBay configures database services to bind to local interfaces (localhost
+By default, ServBay binds its database service to local interfaces (localhost

 or 127.0.0.1